 Sponsorship and Donations

-When you sponsor a child ($30 monthly when they’re in primary school, $75 monthly when they’re in secondary and boarding school) your donation is used for tuition, school supplies and incidental health care (mainly malaria treatment).
+When you sponsor a child ($35 monthly when they’re in primary school, $75 monthly when they’re in secondary and boarding school) your donation is used for tuition, school supplies and incidental health care (mainly malaria treatment).
+You can also continue to financially support the child through their post secondary education.
 You are welcome to write letters to the child you are sponsoring, and you will receive updates about their well-being.

-All funds received by ACT—either in the form of a check at our PO Box or from Razoo.com—are sent directly to RODI.
-RODI then spends the funds as most needed or as allocated by their donor.
-Donations go directly to services; ACT and RODI operational costs are raised separately.
+All funds received by ACT—either in the form of a check at our PO Box, PayPal, Mighty Cause, or other employer payment platforms—are sent directly to AIM Uganda.
+AIM then spends the funds as most needed or as allocated by their donor.
+Donations go directly to services; ACT and AIM operational costs are raised separately.

 Contributors are in full control of their entire donation.
 This means that 100 percent of all donations are used per the donor’s wishes.
 If no details are specified, funds are used where they are needed most.